alarmichanin/regApi/README.md

 http://localhost:5000/user/login  - to login ⭐

-http://localhost:5000/user/create - to create an account/ to create a new user ⭐
+http://localhost:5000/user/create - to create an account/to create a new user ⭐

 ### In this case, look at the course with direct access at the following link:

-http://localhost:5000/btcRate  - for looking at course (but you have to be authorized) ⭐
+http://localhost:5000/btcRate  - Overview of the course (Authorization is required) ⭐

-#### If the user was created and logined sucsesfully, he will get an information about course of BTC in UAH.
+#### If the user created and logged in sucsesfully, the individual will get information about a course on BitCoin in UAH.